TokyoWarfare/Osmo-GPS-Controller-Extended/docs/getting_started_guide.md

 ## 5. Summary of All Documentation References

-### 5.1 Demo Related Documentation
+### 5.1 Protocol Documentation

-[Demo README Documentation](../README.md): Introduces the background and structure of the entire open source demo

 [Protocol Parsing Documentation](./protocol.md): Quick understanding of the basic composition of the DJI R SDK protocol

 [DATA Segment Documentation](./protocol_data_segment.md): Detailed explanation of various commands and functions supported by the camera

+### 5.2 Demo Related Documentation

+[Demo README Documentation](../README.md): Introduces the background and structure of the entire open source demo

 [Data Layer Documentation](./data_layer.md): Design principles and implementation details of the data layer for development reference